Toom–Cook multiplication: Asymmetric splitting

+For Toom-3, this is the only interesting alternative split (the degenerate case of splitting either factor into only 1 part offers no time saving), but higher-degree Toom-Cook allows additional possibilities.

+In addition to the equal-split cases, it's possible to have half-integer cases which are always asymmetric; the total number of pieces is odd, and the degree of the product polynomial is even.
+For example, Toom-2.5 splits one factor into 2 parts and the other into 3, while Toom-3.5 can split the factors as 2+5 or 3+4.

 Interpolation matrices for various k

 Here we give common interpolation matrices for a few different common small values of k_{m} and k_{n}.

 Toom-1

 Applying formally the definition, we may consider Toom-1 (k_{m} = k_{n} = 1).
 This does not yield a multiplication algorithm, but a recursive algorithm that never halts, as it trivially reduces each input instance to a recursive call with the same instance.
 The algorithm requires 1 evaluation point, whose value is irrelevant, as it is used only to "evaluate" constant polynomials.
 Thus, the interpolation matrix is the identity matrix: